Frequently Asked Questions

 Is my VetREST CSA donation tax-deductible?

 Most likely, but this depends on your individual tax situation.
-We encourage your to contact your tax professional for guidance.
-We provide the FMV (Fair Market Value) of your subscription on the sign-up page.
-To view, choose the "Subscribe to CSA" button to bring up the donation options along with their FMV).
+We encourage you to contact your tax professional for guidance.

 Our tax ID will be included on your receipt, or on request.